 Macroeconomic conditions in the countries where the Company operates have historically affected its operating results and distribution of sales across the product mix.
 Customers may switch from branded to lower-cost unbranded products in periods of recession, when GDP declines, in any or all the countries in which the Company operates.
 In recent years, certain markets have experienced economic weakness with tighter credit conditions and slower or declining growth.
 In addition, exchange rate fluctuations may result from weaker macroeconomic conditions.
-Since a significant portion of costs and net sales are either denominated in or linked to the value of the U.S. Dollar, margins could be influenced by the fluctuation of the currencies from the different countries in which the Company conducts its business.
+Since a significant portion of costs and net sales are either denominated in or linked to the value of the U.S. Dollar, sudden moves in exchange rates could impact margins, which are commonly mitigated through revenue management initiatives.
 Prices for raw materials may fluctuate due to changes in the price of commodities, such as corn and other grains, fuel and transportation, all of which may be affected by overall trends in GDP and demand.